-In collaboration with the University of Pittsburgh School of Medicine, UPMC’s Department of Pathology offers many educational opportunities through its residency and fellowship programs.
+The UPMC Department of Pathology offers world-class educational opportunities through its residency and fellowship programs.

-Our mission is to cultivate and nurture future pathologists with training in scholarship, leadership, and clinical practice in pathology.
-In-depth primary training combined with the opportunity to train in any of our 15 subspecialty fellowships has resulted in our graduates obtaining prominent positions in academic institutions and community hospitals in the United States and internationally.
+Our mission is to cultivate and nurture future pathologists who excel in scholarship, leadership, and clinical practice.
+In-depth primary training combined with the opportunity to train in any of our 15 subspecialty fellowships has resulted in our graduates obtaining prominent positions in academic institutions, industry, and community hospitals in the United States and internationally.

-Led by Marie C. DeFrances, MD, PhD, the pathology residency program consists of three comprehensive tracks:
+Led by Marie C. DeFrances, MD, PhD, the pathology residency program trains residents in one of three comprehensive clinical tracks:

-The residency program also includes the Pathologist Investigator Residency/Research Training (PIRRT) program, which trains academic pathologists to become independently funded principal investigators in disease research.
+The residency program provides residents with the chance to participate in the Pathologist Investigator Residency/Research Training (PIRRT) program, which trains academic pathologists to become independently funded principal investigators in disease research.

 Starting from the first days in the program, pathology residents at UPMC experience hands-on, active learning.
 An individualized, flexible training schedule helps residents achieve their career goals while promoting resident well-being.

 The combined AP/CP program requires four years of training and includes a 23-month core program in anatomic pathology and an 18-month core program in clinical pathology.
 Core AP rotations in gastrointestinal, bone and soft tissue, genitourinary, head and neck, breast, gynecological, pediatric pathology, and autopsy pathology occupy approximately the first nine months of the PGY1 year.
 The next 12 months focus mostly on core CP rotations in microbiology, immunology, blood banking and transfusion medicine, clinical chemistry, molecular pathology, and hematopathology.
 In addition, a resident may schedule a PGY3+ AP subspecialty rotation such as neuropathology, dermatopathology, forensics, or cytopathology during the PGY2 year if they plan to apply for fellowship in that area.
-The remainder of the PGY2 to PGY4 years are spent completing core requirements and electives.
+The remaining months in the PGY2 – PGY4 years are allocated to completing core requirements and electives.
 Residents are encouraged to use elective time to perform mini-fellowships in one of our many AP Centers of Excellence or CP divisions.

-The AP-only track requires 28 months of core training in our AP Centers of Excellence as well as in hematopathology, informatics, molecular pathology, and lab management.
-The remainder of the track is spent on electives.
+The three year AP-only track requires 28 months of core training in our AP Centers of Excellence as well as in hematopathology, informatics, molecular pathology, and lab management.
+The remaining training months of the track are dedicated to electives.

-The CP-only track requires 24 months of core training in our CP divisions as well as in informatics and lab management.
-The remainder of the track is spent on electives.
+The three year CP-only track requires 24 months of core training in our CP divisions as well as in informatics and lab management.
+Electives occupy the rest of the training months in this track.

 All applications are accepted through ERAS.

-We begin reviewing applications after October 21.
+We begin reviewing applications on September 29.
 The deadline to apply is October 31.

 The pathology residency and fellowship program holds weekly and bi-weekly didactics throughout the year featuring presentations by subspecialty pathologists and laboratory directors from UPMC and the University of Pittsburgh School of Medicine.
 Several Centers of Excellence and clinical pathology divisions also hold separate conferences